Aren't we sealed for eternity by the Holy Spirit?

 And He fought against them.”
 Isaiah 63:10

 “Moreover I, the Lord, tell you: ‘Do not go into a house where they are having a funeral meal.
 Do not go there to mourn and express your sorrow for them.
 For I have stopped showing them my good favor, my love, and my compassion.
 I, the Lord, so affirm it!
-Jeremiah 16:5 NET (idiomatic and literal)
+Jeremiah 16:5 NET (idiomatic and literal).
+He stopped showing them his good favor, love and compassion.

 The NLT (paraphrase) says it like this:

-It speaks of God removing his love but it was interesting to see it wasn’t his love failing, but because in vs 11, “they have rejected me and not obeyed my law.”
+Though it speaks of God removing his love, it was notable to see it wasn’t that his love was failing.
+In fact, the NLT calls it "unfailing love."
+It's that he took it away from them because in vs 11, “they have rejected me and not obeyed my law.”
 They essentially failed to remain in him as John 15 teaches.
 "When you obey my commandments, you remain in my love, just as I obey my Father’s commandments and remain in his love."
 John 15:10

 “But now you are free from the power of sin and have become slaves of God.
 Now you do those things that lead to holiness and result in eternal life.”
-Romans 6:22
+NLT (paraphrase)

+We have to become "slaves of God" to be free from the enslavement of sin which is true freedom.
+We will be enslaved to one or the other (see Romans 6:15-19).
 We are declared righteous by faith (Rom.
-5:1) but God is setting us free from the power of sin so that we can “do those things that lead to holiness and result in eternal life.”
+5:1) and God is setting us free from the power of sin so that we can “do those things that lead to holiness and result in eternal life.”
 This is not earning our salvation, but scripture does teach responsibility is assigned to the believer.
 Romans 8:12-13 is one of numerous ways scripture demonstrates this truth:

 “Therefore, dear brothers and sisters, you have no obligation to do what your sinful nature urges you to do.
 For if you live by its dictates, you will die.
 But if through the power of the Spirit you put to death the deeds of your sinful nature, you will live.”
 Romans 8:12-13

-Did you observe the contingency? -If- through the power of the Spirit/you put to death the deeds of your sinful nature/you will live?
+Did you observe the contingency?
+"IF through the power of the Spirit you put to death the deeds of your sinful nature, you will live?"
 We are empowered with the Spirit and commanded to action.
-And if not, in the second sentence of the passage, you can see there is another contingency--that if you live by its dictates (your sinful nature), you will die?
+And if not, in the second sentence of the passage, regarding your "sinful nature," you can see there is another contingency--that "if you live by its dictates, you will die."